CSEE4121 - Computer Systems for Data Science

 Data scientists and engineers increasingly have access to a powerful and broad range of systems they use to conduct big data analysis and machine learning at scale: from databases, large-scale analytics to distributed machine learning frameworks.

 The goal of this class is to provide data scientists and engineers that work with big data a better understanding of the foundations of how the systems they will be using are built.
 It will also give them a better understanding of the real-world performance, availability and scalability challenges when using and deploying these systems at scale.
 In the course we will cover foundational ideas in designing these systems, while focusing on specific popular systems that students are likely to encounter at work or when doing research.
-The class will include two written homework and two programming assignments.
+The class will include two written homeworks and two programming assignments.
 All of the assignments will be done individually.
 In this course we will answer the following questions:

 Instructor